 Lachenalia obscura Schltr. ex G.D.Duncan grows on stony karroid flats from Namaqualand to the Karoo.
 Growing from 6 to 38 cm high, it has 1 to 2 leaves and bell-shaped flowers that are sessile to subsessile and cream to brownish blue, sometimes with magenta tips.
 Anthers are included.
 Flowering occurs between June and October.
 The first photo was taken by Mary Sue Ittner September 2006 near Middelpos in the Roggeveld and the next two by Cameron McMaster in the same area at another time.
 The fourth photo is from Rod Saunders.
 The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Lachenalia orchioides ssp. orchioides is the most widespread variety.
 It has sessile greenish yellow sweetly smelling cylindrical flowers with the anthers included.
 The flowers fade to dull red as they mature.
-The first photo was taken by Rachel Saunders, the second by Cameron McMaster taken near Napier in the Overberg and the next two by Alan Horstmann.
-The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+The first photo was taken by Rachel Saunders, the next four by Cameron McMaster taken near Napier in the Overberg and the last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Lachenalia polypodantha ssp. eburnea G.D.Duncan has a glaucous curved leaf with a grooved upper surface and ivory white inner tepals with green or brown keels and white filaments.
 It has a more limited distribution near Gamoep in western Bushmanland.
 Photos from Alan Horstmann taken in October.